AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/amidst.doc.md

 ## Implementation

-We want to count elements one by one up to the desired number.
+We want to count elements one by one up to the desired index.
 We will do this by pack expansion, meaning we will create a pack of the proper size and then expand the pack alongside the elements to enumerate.

 We will use variadic functions for this purpose.
 There are two ways to achieve it.
-First, we can use `void*` to declare unwanted arguments in the function signature to reach the desired element.
+First, we can use `void*` to declare unwanted parameters in the function signature to reach the desired element.

 ```C++
 template<auto>